eureka-research/Eureka/README.md

 cd isaacgymenvs/isaacgymenvs
 python train.py test=True headless=False force_render=True task=ShadowHandSpin checkpoint=checkpoints/EurekaPenSpinning.pth
 ```
+Note that this script use the default Isaac Gym renderer and not the Omniverse rendering in the paper videos.

 # Running Eureka on a New Environment
 1. Create a new IsaacGym environment; instructions can be found in [here](isaacgymenvs/docs/framework.md).